vargylet/couch-deploy/README.md

 # Configure a GitHub webhook if you haven't already.

-# Configure config.json with your editor of choice.
+# Copy and update config.template.json with your editor of choice.
 See documentation above.
+cp config.template.json config.json
 nano config.json

 # Choose your port and start the application.